-The Minimus2 features Bluetooth connectivity, allowing sensor and state-of-health data to be monitored using the Güralp GüVü app (see section 3.4 Error!
-Reference source not found.on page 14) on an Android mobile phone or tablet.
+The Minimus2 features Bluetooth connectivity, allowing sensor and state-of-health data to be monitored using the Güralp GüVü app (see section 3.4 on page 1313) on an Android mobile phone or tablet.

 The Bluetooth can be disabled via software to save processor usage but the hardware module cannot be switched off.
 BLE (Bluetooth Low Energy) technology is used to minimise the power requirement.
 The Bluetooth transmitter/receiver is in permanent standby mode and always ready to receive a connection from a phone or tablet.